rtCamp/Frappe-Manager/docs/guides/ssl.md

 This runs at 3 am every day.
 FM skips benches that don't need renewal, so running it daily is safe.

 !!! warning "Certificate lifetime is shrinking"
     Under the CA/Browser Forum schedule adopted in 2025, maximum certificate validity drops to **200 days** for certificates issued from March 2026, **100 days** from March 2027, and **47 days** from March 2029.
-Automated renewal is no longer optional - manual renewal will become impractical.
+Automated renewal is no longer optional; manual renewal will become impractical.
 Set up the cron job now.

 ---